-If you do not want to take part or be contacted by us then please choose the 'I/my child DO NOT want to take part in the survey' option on the form.
+If you or your child do not want to take part or be contacted by us then please choose the 'I/my child DO NOT want to take part in the survey' option on the form.

 We will contact you if you have indicated you would like us to call you to answer any questions.